MarcialRosales/task-demo/README.md

 [null] hello world Joe  [3]
 ```

 Let's execute our task in *Cloud Foundry*.
-First we need to push the task.
+First we need to push the task's code, or application.
 Because our task is a command-line application it does not listen on any ports, hence we don't need a route (`--no-route`) neither a health check (`-u none`) and we don't want to start it when we push it (`--no-start`):
 ```
 $ cf push task-sample --no-route -u none --no-start -p target/task-sample-0.0.1-SNAPSHOT.jar
 ```